In the last few months, we’ve devoted more than 400+ man hours to developing, designing, and optimizing our new NeONBRAND website.

 Schema markup is a nerdy coding thing that helps search engines correctly index your website.

 There are some free schema code generators out there, but we use and love Local SEO for WordPress by Yoast because it handles street address schema markup easily, efficiently, and accurately.
+You can use the data stored by the plugin by using a few quick lines of code found here.

 You can check your current schema effectiveness Google’s free Structured Data Testing Tool.